Overview of Vermont CPA CPE Requirements

 Credit Limitations and Calculation

 Overall, there are many ways CPAs in Vermont can earn CPE credit.
-For example, they might provide offer instruction or presentations in a formal setting.
+For example, they might provide instruction or presentations in a formal setting.
 Individuals who choose to do so can ultimately earn up to 50% of their required CPE through this method.
 And generally, credit equals the presentation time added to preparation.
 However, the time for prep cannot exceed twice the length of presentation.
 And furthermore, credit will not be granted for repeated instruction of the same material in a single renewal period.
 Though if the material changes substantially, further credit can be earned.

 CPAs can also earn credit for active participation in college or university courses.
 So, licensees can obtain 15 CPE hours for a full semester hour or 10 CPEs per quarter hour completed.

 Another, less familiar method, is authorship and publication.
-Here, CPAs can earn CPE credit by writing and publishing education information related to the profession.
+Here, CPAs can earn CPE credit by writing and publishing educational information related to the profession.
 However, this method cannot exceed 20% of the required credit each renewal period.

 There are no stated limitations on the number of CPE hours CPAs can get from self-study courses.